osbensaid/nodejs-scripts/SQLitetoJson/README.md

 ### Usage

-1. Place your image files to be processed into the ./images directory.
-2. Modify the directory variable in the script (index.js) if your image files are located in a different directory.
+1. Ensure your SQLite database file (chinook.db in this example) is accessible and contains the data you want to query.
+2. Open the index.js file and update the following variables based on your database and desired output location:
+   > const dbPath = "path/to/your/database.db";<br>const outputPath = "path/to/output/data.json";
 3. Run the script using Node.js:
    > node index.js
-4. After execution, a scannedData.json file will be created containing the extracted text data from the images.
+4. Once executed, the script will query the specified data from the SQLite database and save it as JSON to the specified output file (data.json).

 ### Author